forrtproject/fred_zotero/README.md

   - DOI (clickable link)
   - Outcome (e.g., "successful", "failed", "mixed")

+> **Note:** The replication note is automatically maintained by the plugin.
+Manual edits may be overwritten the next time the item is checked.

 ### What Does Replication Outcome Mean?

 The plugin automatically creates a tag and an entry in the note based on the FReD Database outcome column.
 This is coded based on how authors interpreted their results.
-Tags are created only for outcomes "Replication: Succesful", "Replication: Failed" and "Replication: Mixed".
+Tags are created only for outcomes "Replication: Successful", "Replication: Failure" and "Replication: Mixed".
 This is to enable filtering in Zotero based on the replication outcome.
 Full info about coding of this variable can be found [here](https://github.com/forrtproject/FReD-data/blob/main/cos_report.html).

 ### What Does it Mean if "The study has a linked report"